How to organise a conference step-by-step

 Step 1 – Settle on a theme

-This step should be a natural progression from selecting a goal in the first part of this guide.
+This step should be a natural progression from selecting a goal as advised in the first part of this guide.
 Your theme should be the guiding star by which both your team and your participants order the event in their minds.

 This usually means making your theme snappy, memorable and inspiring – stick to making it no more than one sentence.